hapax/hapax.github.io/assets/simple-physics.md

 $$

 since a tiny cube will overlap the skin with area around $\epsilon^2$.
+(Actually, there are larger cross-sections if you tilt the cube, but the scaling $\propto 1/\epsilon^2$ remains the same.)
 Similarly, if you tried to replace the horse's whole body with boxes, the number would scale as